marilenadaquino/marilenadaquino.github.io/occ_model_ext/scripts/script/ccc/README.md

     * #CQ1.2 counting of rp for each reference
     * #CQ1.3 xpath of rp grouped by sentence and hierarchy of discourse elements
   * method 2 co_cited_references
-    * #CQ1.4 co-cited references in the same sentence/paragraph/section and the discourse element
+    * #CQ1.4 co-cited references in the same list/sentence/section
     * #CQ1.9 title of sections
     * #CQ1.10 co-cited references in the same list